rochelleterman/PS239T/10_webscraping/01_lecture-notes.md

 > #### Exercise 2
 >
-> Go to any website, and redesign the site using Google Chrome's inspect
+> Go to http://rochelleterman.github.io/.
+Using Google Chrome's inspect element:
-> element.
+>
+> 1. Change the background color of each of the rows in the table
+> 2. Find the image source URL
+> 3. Find the HREF attribute of the link.
 >
 > Useful CSS declarations [here](http://miriamposner.com/blog/wp-content
 > uploads/2011/11/usefulcss.pdf)